 I trained as a humanistic-existential counsellor after working in the fields of law and pastoral ministry in Scotland and Botswana.
-I have worked at the Counselling Service at Edinburgh for over 17 years and have been Director for the past five.
-I currently manage Student and Staff Counselling teams and am involved in University Mental Health Strategy and Quality Assurance committees.
-I taught on Counselling and Supervision PG Diploma programme and was Chair of the BACP:UC Conference Committee.
+I have worked at the Counselling Service at the University of Edinburgh for 20 years and have been Director since 2010.
+I manage Student and Staff Counselling teams and am involved with the Development and implementation of the University's Student entail Health Strategy.
+I previously taught on a Counselling and Supervision PG Diploma programme and am a past Chair of the BACP-UC Conference Committee.
 I have a keen interest in developing CPD opportunities for counsellors in HE.
-As well as my involvement with HUCS, I regularly attend meetings of HUCS Scotland.
+As well as my involvement with HUCS I am currently Chair of HUCS Scotland.

 Tel.
 0131 650 4170